-Our effective income tax rate was 25.4% for fiscal 2022, 33.3% for fiscal 2021, and 24.4% for fiscal 2020.
-The decrease in our effective tax rate for fiscal 2022 as compared to fiscal 2021, and the increase in our effective tax rate for fiscal 2021 as compared to fiscal 2020, is primarily due to the \$8.3 billion loss related to the divestiture of certain international operations classified as held for sale or sold in fiscal 2021, which provided minimal realizable tax benefit.
-Our effective income tax rate may also fluctuate as a result of various factors, including changes in our assessment of certain tax contingencies, valuation allowances, changes in tax law, outcomes of administrative audits, the impact of discrete items and the mix and size of earnings among our U.S. operations and international operations, which are subject to statutory rates that are generally higher than the U.S. statutory rate.
-The reconciliation from the U.S. statutory rate to the effective income tax rates for fiscal 2022, 2021 and 2020 is presented in Note 9.
+Our effective income tax rate was 33.6% for fiscal 2023, 25.4% for fiscal 2022, and 33.3% for fiscal 2021, respectively.
+The increase in our effective tax rate for fiscal 2023 as compared to fiscal 2022 is primarily due to the tax impact of the business reorganization resulting in the full separation of PhonePe from Flipkart.
+The decrease in our effective tax rate for fiscal 2022 as compared to fiscal 2021 is primarily due to the \$8.3 billion loss related to the divestiture of certain international operations classified as held for sale or sold in fiscal 2021, which provided minimal realizable tax benefit.
+Our effective income tax rate may also fluctuate as a result of various factors, including changes in our assessment of unrecognized tax benefits, valuation allowances, changes in tax law, outcomes of administrative audits, the impact of discrete items and the mix and size of earnings among our U.S. operations and international operations, which are subject to statutory rates that are generally higher than the U.S. statutory rate.
+The reconciliation from the U.S. statutory rate to the effective income tax rates for fiscal 2023, 2022 and 2021 is presented in Note 9.

-As a result of the factors discussed above, we reported \$13.9 billion and \$13.7 billion of consolidated net income for fiscal 2022 and 2021, respectively, which represents an increase of \$0.2 billion and a decrease of \$1.5 billion for fiscal 2022 and 2021, respectively, when compared to the previous fiscal year.
-Diluted net income per common share attributable to Walmart ("EPS") was \$4.87, \$4.75 and \$5.19 for fiscal 2022, 2021 and 2020, respectively.
+As a result of the factors discussed above, we reported \$11.3 billion and \$13.9 billion of consolidated net income for fiscal 2023 and 2022, respectively, which represents a decrease of \$2.6 billion and an increase of \$0.2 billion for fiscal 2023 and 2022, respectively, when compared to the previous fiscal year.
+Diluted net income per common share attributable to Walmart ("EPS") was \$4.27, \$4.87 and \$4.75 for fiscal 2023, 2022 and 2021, respectively.